Making your research reproducible means taking up the new challenge of science to improve its results!

 - The first path uses Jupyter notebooks and the Python (or R) language.
 It requires no software installation on your computer.

 - The second path uses RStudio and the R language.
-You will have to install RStudio on your computer, but we will guide you through this process.

-- The third path uses the Org-Mode package of the Emacs editor and the languages Python and R. You will have to install Emacs, Python, and R on your computer, but we will guide you through this process.
+- The third path uses the Org-Mode package of the Emacs editor and the languages Python and R.

 We will introduce other challenges of reproducible research.
 At the end of this MOOC, you will have acquired good habits for preparing replicable documents and for sharing the results of your work in a transparent fashion.